avocado-beans/avocado-beans/README.md

-I'm just a guy who likes to take on obscure and difficult projects because I don't want to be a React todo script kiddie 🤷🏾.
+I'm just a guy who likes to take on obscure and difficult projects because I don't want to be a React todo-app script kiddie 🤷🏾.

 Languages/techonolgies I use and love ❤️:
   - Python (first language i learned + easy to make MVP's)